ACES Metadata File (AMF) Specification¶

-• ACES Version – which version of ACES was used?
+- ACES Version – Shich version of ACES was used?

-• Look Transform – is there a creative look?
+- Look Transform – Was a creative look applied?

-• Output Transform – how was this viewed on a display?
+- Output Transform – How was the image viewed on a display?

-To maintain consistent color appearance, transporting this information is crucial.
-Additionally, this information serves as an unambiguous archive of the creative intent.
+Transporting this information is vital for maintining consistent color appearance throughtout the production process.
+Moreover, it serves as an unambiguous archive of the creative intent.

 Images are formed at several stages of production and post-production, including:

 AMFs can also serve as effective archival elements.
-When paired with finished ACES image files, theyform a complete archival record of how image content is intended to be viewed (for example, using the <outputTransform> and <systemVersion> elements).
+When paired with finished ACES image files, they form a complete archival record of how image content is intended to be viewed (for example, using the <outputTransform>

 ACES Metadata Files (AMFs) are intended to contain the minimum required metadata for transferring information about ACES viewing pipelines during production, post-production, and archival.